 Remember, the rated voltage of a cable is the absolute maximum amount of power for safe exposure.
 When choosing the exact voltage rating for your facility’s needs, cabling manufacturers typically recommend not to choose the exact rating that your power supply will pass through it.
 Rather, give a sizable amount of room as a safety margin in case of an increase in voltage.

-You may never have an issue, but that is what’s so critical about understanding cable voltage ratings.
+You may never have an issue, but that is what’s so critical about understanding power cable ratings.
 You can surely go wrong with choosing an inadequate or lower voltage-rated cable than the voltage that the cabling system is exposed to.
-This choice risks faulty and defective equipment from overheating.
+This choice causes a risk of faulty equipment overheating.

 Reliable Power and Cabling Products

 For the cabling needs of your data center, look no further than Electrol PowerWhips.
-We test our assortment of power cable assemblies, such as prefabricated power whips, in-house to ensure high-quality performance and reliability.
+We test our assortment of power cable assemblies, including prefabricated power whips, in-house to ensure high-quality performance and reliability.
 Browse today or give us a call with any questions.
-Our experts are ready to lend a hand to help you choose the right cabling for your voltage requirements and applications.
+Our experts are ready to lend a hand to help you choose the right power cable rating for your voltage requirements and applications.